CP-Payne/django-blog-api/README.md

 // Working on it...

+## Todo For Github Documentation

+- Implement settings data for users
+  - Should user full name be displayed in comments, blogs, etc. Should user be anonymous
+- Implement blog search functionality
+- Implement UUID instead of Sequential IDs

 Future Todo:

-- Users should be able to add custom tags

-  - Tags should have a flag to determine whether a user created it or not

-- User/Author should be able to choose between username and name to be displayed on blog and messages
-- Implement blog search functionality
-- Add ability to delete blog

-- Implement Alias for comments

 - Error message not correct when token is not provided (Custom Permissions Only)
 - Add ability to choose which subscriptions/subscribers to view (Active/in-active)
 - Rename user column in database to author were applicable

-- Implement UUID instead of Sequential IDs

 ## Advanced TODO